 By Jennifer McDougall

-We see this as a problematic practice because the use of any mind-altering and intoxicating substance is not a smart avenue for people with a history of addiction-related issues.
+We see this as a problematic practice because the use of any mind-altering and intoxicating substance is not an intelligent avenue for people with a history of addiction-related issues.
 Claiming to be sober when you’re not is also misleading and for those whose lives you influence sends the wrong message.
-There are many roads that lead to a successful recovery from substance abuse but we don’t see it as one that includes other substances.
+Many roads lead to a successful recovery from substance abuse.
+Still, we don’t see that using addictive substances to get through the day is healthy to achieve natural sobriety.

 “At the bottom of every person’s dependency, there is always pain; discovering the pain and healing it is an essential step in ending dependency.”